Sheraton Oceanfront Hotel

-Introduction to Collaborative Problem Solving by Carmen Dailey, MIS
+Introduction to Collaborative Problem Solving with Carmen Dailey

-Unpacking the Baggage: Protecting the Family, Child, and Agency through the SAFE Home Study Model by Margie Shelton
+Unpacking the Baggage: Protecting the Family, Child and Agency by Diane Underwood

 Parenting children who were not born into the family often means that the child has experienced trauma prior to joining the family.
 Traumatized children often bring challenging behaviors to healthy families.
 To ensure the family remains healthy and the child is not re-traumatized, the home study should explore 9 areas of family dynamics – assessing issues, behaviors, and events which could impact a person’s ability to parent under stress.

-Vicarious Trauma Exposure, Secondary Trauma, and Compassion Fatigue in Foster and Adoptive Parents by Bronwyn Robertson, LPC
+Vicarious Trauma Exposure, Secondary Trauma and Compassion Fatigue in Foster and Adoptive Parents by Bronwyn Robertson

 Children and youth in foster care and/or who are transitioning into adoption are four times more likely to have trauma-related disorders than other children.
 Foster and adoptive parents are also at increased risk of developing trauma-related conditions and symptoms due to vicarious exposure to trauma.
 Studies show that Secondary Trauma and Compassion Fatigue, both associated with vicarious trauma exposure, are prevalent among foster and adoptive parents.
 This presentation will explore the impact that vicarious trauma exposure can have on foster and adoptive parents, unique risks factors for foster/adoptive parents in developing secondary trauma and compassion fatigue, and ways professionals can support parents who may be at risk.

-An Appreciative Approach to Leadership by Wade Puryear, MEd, MS
+An Appreciative Approach to Leadership with Wade Puryear